Niza13/Niza13/README.md

 ## Hi there 👋

-💻 I'm currently working as a Software Developer based in India<br>📚 I'm learning about system design and how to contribute to open source.<br>✉️ You can contact me at: nizaitaliya66@gmail.com<br>
+💻 I'm currently working as a Software Developer in India<br>📚 I'm learning about system design and how to contribute to open source.<br>✉️ You can contact me at: nizaitaliya66@gmail.com<br>

 ## 🌐 Socials: